nebsycodes/nebsycodes/README.md

 I'm an upcoming developer based in Melbourne, Australia.

-My Current interests are in website development as well as cybersecurity.
+My Current interests are in website development as well as cyber security.

 - Check out my [portfolio](https://nebsycodes.github.io/My-Portfolio/)